cszc/Meet-Halfway/README.md

 Save the Google Maps key in a text file called "apikeys.txt" in two places: the top-level directory, and the folder meethalfway

 You will also need a key for the [USPS Address Information API](https://www.usps.com/business/web-tools-apis/welcome.htm).
 Save the USPS key in a text file called "uspskey.txt" in the top-level directory

+*Note all necessary API keys have been included in our virtual machine

 Banner Image
 ------------